 Dr Devlin concluded: 'This is very welcome and we note that the Secretary of State has accepted the recommendations in full.'

-This guidance was correct at publication 15/06/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 15/06/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.